You may wish to see an introductory page to this section with a map first.

 The carvings at El Auis are mainly the work of herdsmen, rather than hunters; this would indicate that they are more recent than those at Uadi Mathendush, because the grazing of sheep or cattle is an activity which developed at a later stage than hunting.

-What was really new in the discoveries made by Fabrizio Mori was the presence of many small paintings; the rocks had veins of different colours which the ancient inhabitants of the region smashed into a fine powder; the powder was fixed with the white of ostrich eggs to make a coloured paste which was then applied to the most sheltered parts of the rocks.
+What was really new in the discoveries made by Fabrizio Mori was the presence of many small paintings; the rocks had veins of different colours (similar to those of Petra) which the ancient inhabitants of the region smashed into a fine powder; the powder was fixed with the white of ostrich eggs to make a coloured paste which was then applied to the most sheltered parts of the rocks.
 These paintings were not limited to depicting animals, but they also portrayed scenes of hunting and ceremonies.

 Carvings and paintings span a very long period of time and are helpful in documenting the changes in the climate of the region and therefore in its flora and fauna; great mammals such as giraffes and elephants are typical of a savannah ecosystem, which today can be found in Africa only at much lower latitudes.